CivityNL/civity-docs-edit/Dataplatform/dataplatform_DATASETS_AddingDatasets.md

 You may use <a href="https://www.markdownguide.org/basic-syntax" target="_blank" rel="noreferrer noopener">markdown formatting</a> in the description field.
 This allows you to utilize headers, lists, **bold**, and *italics.*

-Example, the following raw markdown:
+For example, the following raw markdown:

 ```sh
 * **Description:** Sporting Events Utrecht